The promontory of the Argentario in Tuscany

-Let’s not waste any more time and go straight to the classic list with the main points of interest:
+Let’s not waste any more time and immediately go to the classic list with the main points of interest:

 - Porto Ercole